yrikw/shoppinglists/README.md

 Trello Board
 <https://trello.com/b/0Utg0uUv/terminal-app>

+1. Feature 1
+- Show total items
+- Lists items
+- Check if the calculation works without error
+- Organize the design of the lists
+- Show Total price

+2. Feature 2
+- Ask a  Question (Item name)
+- Gets input (Item name, price)
+- Show the message "(item) is added.
+- Ask a question(the price)
+-

+3. Feature 3
+-
+-
+-
+-
+-

+4. Feature 4
+-
+-
+-
+-
+-

+5. Feature 5
+-
+-
+-
+-
+-

 # Design help documentation which includes a set of instructions which accurately describe how to use and install the application.You must include: